PNNL-Comp-Mass-Spec/MyEMSL-Reader/MyEMSLDownloader/README.md

 Use `/DataPkg` to retrieve files from a specific data package

 Use `/FileList` to specify a file with a list of datasets and files to retrieve.
-* The file must be a tab-delimited text file, with columns Dataset (or DatasetID) and File, and optionally with column SubDir
+* The file must be a tab-delimited text file, with columns `Dataset` (or `DatasetID`) and `File`, and optionally with column `SubDir`
 * The file names in the File column are allowed to contain wildcards
 * When `/FileList` is used, `/D` is automatically enabled

 Use `/FileID` or `/FileIDList`to specify one or more MyEMSL file IDs to download (as seen with `/V`)
 * The files must be associated with the given dataset or data package (as specified by `/Dataset`, `/DatasetID`, or `/DataPkgID`)
-* Supports a comma separated list of File IDs
+* Supports a comma separated list of file IDs

 Use `/IncludeAll` to show or download all versions of a file if MyEMSL has multiple versions of the same file (by file path)
+* If `/IncludeAll` is not used, only the newest version of a file is downloaded

 Use `/Test` to perform automatic tests using predefined dataset names